Web Address: www.apsu.edu/student_affairs/; www.apsu.edu/Registrar/

 The jurisdictional area extends to all facilities owned, operated, and leased by the Board of Regents, as well as public roads and right-of-ways contiguous to that property.
 They are armed and empowered with the same arrest authority as city and county officers.
 Campus officers work closely with local and state police and emergency officials, and share a common radio network.
 Police officers are augmented on campus by security officers and by the Student Patrol, which assist in parking and traffic control and in security during special events, and provide a security escort service for students during evening hours.
 Other crime prevention programs run throughout the year, including crime prevention briefings and a program for recording and engraving serial numbers on valuable items of property.
 Public Safety is also responsible for coordinating homeland security efforts and APSU’s Emergency Preparedness Plan.
 For more information, contact Campus Police at 931-221-7786.
 For emergencies and only while on campus, dial 4848.

 The Tennessee Board of Regents has contracted to provide, on a voluntary basis, sickness and accident insurance.
 The plan, including hospital and accident benefits, is available to full-time and part-time students and their family members at a reasonable cost.
-Students may obtain more information about this plan at Boyd Health Services in Ellington Student Services Building, at Student Affairs in the Morgan University Center, Room 206 or online at http://www.apsu.edu/healthservices/insurance.
+Students may obtain more information about this plan at Boyd Health Services in Ellington Student Services Building or at Student Affairs in the Morgan University Center, Room 206.
 Students are strongly encouraged to have comprehensive health insurance during their time of enrollment at the University.

 Office of Disability Services

-A person with a disability is someone with a physical or mental impairment that substantially limits one or more major life activities.
-A person is considered to be a person with a disability if he/she has the disability, has a record of the disability, or is regarded as having the disability.
+A “person with a disability” is someone with a physical or mental impairment that substantially limits one or more major life activities.

-Accommodations are academic adjustments or auxiliary aids that provide equal access to programs and services.
-A few examples are print and audio materials in alternate formats, extended time or taking an exam in a minimal distraction area, recording a lecture or having a note-taker and assistive technology to read and navigate a computer.
+Accommodations are academic adjustments that apply to access materials in alternate formats, adjustments to exam conditions, such as extended time or taking an exam in a minimal distraction area, as well as having a notetaker.

 Disabled parking decals are issued to qualified students/faculty/staff in lieu of any other decal.
 Decals are obtained from public safety/campus police upon the presentation of a license or placard issued by any state specifically to the person requesting the decal.
 Decals may be obtained by visiting public safety/campus police at the Shasteen Building, 133.
 Temporary disabled permits are issued under the authority of the director of Health Services and entitle the bearer to the same parking privileges for short periods of time.
 Temporary disabled permits may be obtained by visiting Boyd Health Services, Ellington 104.